MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-hadoop.md

 ## Troubleshooting the Installation

 No two Hadoop installations are exactly alike, but most are quite similar.
-This section brings together a number of common errors seen in attempting to run Microsoft R Services commands on Hadoop clusters, and the most likely causes of such errors from our experience.
+This section brings together a number of common errors seen in attempting to run Microsoft R Server commands on Hadoop clusters, and the most likely causes of such errors from our experience.

 ### No Valid Credentials

 If you see a message such as “No valid credentials provided”, this means you do not have a valid Kerberos ticket.
-Quit Microsoft R Services, obtain a Kerberos ticket using kinit, and then restart Microsoft R Services.
+Quit Microsoft R Server, obtain a Kerberos ticket using kinit, and then restart Microsoft R Server.

 ### Unable to Load Class RevoScaleR